I've made 150,000 pizzas – the Gozney Arc helped me beat all of them

 This is the test that I’ve been telling everyone about.
 Who knew that you could make peanut butter brownies in a pizza oven?

-I made brownies using Gozney’s recipe, baked them in a brownie pan (like this from Walmart), with covered the pan with foil.
+I made brownies using Gozney’s recipe, baked them in a brownie pan (like this from Walmart), and covered the pan with foil.
 I had to let the oven cool to 145°F. However, the oven temperature kept dropping, even when I turned the flames back on.
 This meant that I had to wait for the oven to warm back up again.
 It only took a few minutes, but finding the temperature turning point requires quite some attention.

 In just six minutes I made some incredible (if I do say so myself) brownies.
 They had a lovely, peanut butter, glossy crust on top, and they were still gooey (but cooked) in the middle.
 Even though we were stuffed full of pizza and flame-cooked food, the whole tray of brownies found a spot in our stomachs.